accidentalrebel/shcode2exe/README.md

 ## How it works
 Program appends the shellcode binary to a barebones assembly file using the `incbin` macro.
 It is then automatically compiled using [NASM](https://www.nasm.us/) and then linked using [GNU Linker (ld)](https://linux.die.net/man/1/ld).

+## Todos
+  * Include a sample shellcode binary for testing
+  * Single binary release for easy deployment (So no need for Python)

 ## Contributing
 Feel free to submit a pull request if you want to improve this tool!